Basenji

 In the museum of Cairo there are mummies of Basenji size.
 There and in many other museums you will find faience and wooden models, which are very similar to Basenji Type dogs found in tombs.

-A Tesem / Basenji?
+A Tjesem / Basenji?

 Bilderwelten und Weltbilder der phraonen: Philipp von Zabern Vlg.